vic-ma/howtodismantle.github.io/_posts/2025-04-02-Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.md

   - name: ShellyHT.pbmx
     url: /assets/2025-04-02/ShellyHT.pbmx
 ---
-More than two years ago, there were already two articles about [Shelly products](): One about [how to use the button](/Building-an-emergency-button-with-Shelly-Button1-and-MQTT.html) and another about [how to use the power plug](/Fun-with-Shelly-Plug-S-Switching-Power-on-and-off.html).
-Lot's of time has passed since then and many readers came back who actually used the Shelly products even in a professional, industrial environment.
+More than two years ago, there were already two articles about Shelly products: One about [how to use the button](/Building-an-emergency-button-with-Shelly-Button1-and-MQTT.html) and another about [how to use the power plug](/Fun-with-Shelly-Plug-S-Switching-Power-on-and-off.html).
+Lots of time has passed since then and many readers came back who actually used the Shelly products even in a professional, industrial environment.
 Today we want to have a closer look at a relatively new product: The Shelly [Humidity and Temperature sensor](https://www.shelly.com/products/shelly-h-t-gen3-matte-black).
 It comes with a e-ink display and WiFi connection.
 How to configure the Wifi connection during initial setup is explained in the [documentation](https://www.shelly.com/blogs/documentation/shelly-h-t-gen3?srsltid=AfmBOop_uRRkBuYODH76QXhhOjD3FCpFxvW4KtqyH2xq85LxG6U4f19C).

 In our example we will use MQTT to build a dashbaord with Peakboard for showing the current temperature and humidity as provided by the Shelly sensor.
 We also will build our own historisation and store the values for later analysis in the Peakboard Hub.